Nahfer/music-streaming-client/README.md

 🎵 Music Streaming App (Frontend + API) ℹ️ Notes

-Due to technical issues, only one track was uploaded to the Supabase storage bucket.
+Due to technical issues, only one track was uploaded to the Supabase storage bucket (Heavy- The marias).

 The relatively few commits here are because the repo was pushed from a different directory.
-The original Git repo with full history is here: 👉 nunush146/music-stream
+The original Git repo with full history is here: 👉 nunush146/music-stream.
-.

 This repository now uses TypeScript instead of JavaScript, improving type-safety and error debugging.